WESTMINSTER DOG SHOW

 Tickets to get into the show are between $35.00 and $600.00 per day.

-You can watch it on television sports channels or follow on social media.
+You can watch it on television sports channels or follow it on social media.
+Share your favorite moments, breeds, and breeders from the show.
 Use the hashtags #WKCDogShow #RoadtoWKC #WestminsterWeek

 The dog show came from a gathering of sporting gentlemen who formed a club and started a kennel.

 Before there was a Brooklyn Bridge, World Series, Washington Monument, or an American Kennel Club, there was a dog show in New York.
-The only U.S. sporting competition older then the Westminster Dog Show is the Kentucky Derby which is two years older.
-The First Annual New York Bench Show of Dogs, was in 1877 before there was a Madison’s Square Garden at a place called Gilmore’s Garden.”
+The only U.S. sporting competition older than the Westminster Dog Show is the Kentucky Derby which is two years older.
+The New York Bench Show of Dogs premiered in 1877 at Gilmore’s Garden.
+The show was later moved to its current home, Madison Square Garden.
 The first year attracted more than 1,200 dogs.